-You will need to have a sports resume so please email me and I will send you a template to follow if you do not.
+You will need to create a sports resume so please email me and I will send you a template to follow.
 Once you complete it, send it back to me and I will tweak it for what we have going forward and for what the college coaches are looking for.
-I’ll then return it to you and we’ll have a follow up conference call to discuss what schools may match your objectives based on your financial goals, location, the desired college experience and most importantly what you would like to study.
-This class needs to be networking and now!
-20 to 25 schools and the schools should be emailed individually with research behind them on why the school may be the right fit.
-You are not throwing darts girls.
-The girls need to be copying me on these emails.
-DO NOT EMAIL EVERY SCHOOL THAT HAS LACROSSE.
+I’ll then return it to you and we’ll have a follow up conference call to discuss what schools may match your objectives based on your financial goals, location, the college experience and most importantly what you would like to study.

-All inbound sophomores should schedule to take the official ACT or SAT for the second time for fall.
-Do not worry how the athlete does on it as we will be used as a marker for where they are at this time and it will help with packaging of funds as each school funds differently and packages differently.
+All inbound freshmen should schedule to take the official ACT or SAT for fall.
+Do not worry how the athlete does on it as we will be used as a marker and it will help with packaging of funds as each school funds differently and packages differently.
 These scores along with their GPA as they move forward will help us develop the plan to maximize the available scholarship dollars.
-I would also advise getting either a private tutor or prep class at this point in the HS YOG.

 Once the resume is done along with developing a target list of schools completed then the athlete will reach out to the coach for each school with a brief introduction and attach the resume.
 This email needs to be short and written by the athlete not the parents.
 Make each email individual and specific to that coach and program with careful attention to errors etc. Do your research as the college professional are looking at potential athletes who have done their homework in researching the school, program etc.